 As you may have already gathered, the only significant difference between the two timekeepers (besides the color scheme, of course) is the type of movement that was chosen to power each version.

 While the more affordable X-treme Pilot III is animated by an inexpensive quartz movement, the new Edox X-treme Pilot II Limited Edition (ref.
 30001 TIN NIN) has a more advanced Edox 30 caliber ticking inside its generously-proportioned case.

 Based on ETA 2892-A2 self-winding ebauche with Dubois-Depraz chronograph module sitting atop of it, the movement is quite reliable and accurate.
 However, for a watch, which is priced at CHF 3990 (around USD $4400 at current exchange rate,) one would rightfully expect the piece to be powered by a natural-born chronograph movement.
 Like, say, the legendary ETA Valjoux 7750.
 But no such luck.

-Well, it seems like now, when Euro zone is falling apart and the US is getting itself ready to make another state towards default on its enormous debt, this attempt at cost-cutting seems to be completely justified.
+Well, it seems like now, when Euro zone is falling apart and the US is getting itself ready to make another step towards defaulting on its enormous debt, this attempt at cost-cutting seems to be completely justified.